About Brain Tumors and Central Nervous System Tumors

 Diffuse Intrinsic Pontine Glioma (DIPG)

 These high-grade gliomas grow amidst the nerves coming down the upper spine.
-Children may be diagnosed with eye movement problems, imbalance, paralysis and swallowing difficulties.
-Because it cannot be removed surgically and grows aggressively, this is an extremely difficult tumor to cure.
+Children with DIPG may be diagnosed with eye movement problems, imbalance, paralysis and swallowing difficulties.
+Because it cannot be removed surgically and grows aggressively, DIPG is an extremely difficult tumor to cure.

 Ependymoma (grade II), and the more malignant ependymoblastoma (grade III), tend to occur in children under 6 years old.
 These tumors usually are located in the lower back part of the brain (posterior fossa), but may also arise higher in the brain or in the spinal cord.
 As with medulloblastoma, children with posterior fossa tumors tend to be diagnosed because of vomiting, headache and/or balance problems.